-- Applications that focus on (1) technology development and methods development in the area of genomics and proteomics and (2) ELSI topics relevant to the Institute's objectives will be strongly favored. - The priority score, timeliness of the project, and program priorities will be major considerations in funding applications that are taken out of priority order. - Institute-negotiated cost reductions for new and competing awards, beyond those recommended by peer review, will be handled on a case-bycase basis.
+- Applications that focus on (1) technology development and methods development in the area of genomics and proteomics and (2) ELSI topics relevant to the Institute's objectives will be accorded high priority. - The impact/priority score, timeliness of the project, and program priorities will be major considerations in funding applications that are taken out of priority order. - Institute-negotiated cost reductions for new and competing awards, beyond those recommended by peer review, will be handled on a case-bycase basis.